-- See-through or mesh garments shall not be worn without appropriate undergarments. - Form-fitting or overly tight clothing shall not be worn without appropriate outer garments - No skin should be exposed above fingertips.
-Dresses, skirts, shorts, and skorts must be fingertip length or longer. - ALL rips/tears/frays must be below fingertips, and in appropriate places. - No pajama tops or bottoms, sweatpants or sleepwear of any kind are permitted.
+- See-through or mesh garments shall not be worn without appropriate undergarments. - Form-fitting or overly tight clothing shall not be worn without appropriate outer garments - Leggings should be worn under shorts, dresses or skirts. - Sweatpants and track pants are not school appropriate. - No skin should be expased above fingertips.
+Dresses, skirts, shorts, and skorts must be fingertip length or longer. - ALL rips/tears/frays must be below fingertips, and in appropriate places. - No pajama tops or battoms, sweatpants or sleepwear of any kind are permitted.

-Clothing, accessories, and facial coverings shall not be worn if they are deemed profune or violent, or include lewd and obscene messages or advertisements, phrases or symbols of alcohol, tobacco, drugs or other symbols, phrases, or advertisements that would be considered unbecoming or offensive to common propriety or decency.
+Clothing, accessories, and facial coverings shall not be worn if they are deemed profane or violent, or include lewd and obscene messages or advertisements, phrases or symbols of alcohol, tobacco, drugs or other symbols, phrases, or advertisements that would be considered unbecoming or offensive to common propriety or decency.

-DRESS CODE 2023-2024
+DRESS CODE 2024-2025

 Examples are being provided below to assist with clarifying acceptable attire for the school day.
-Should you have any questions please contact the school office for assistance, 772-467-4278.
+Should you have any questions please contact the school office for assistance.
+772-467-4278.